Bryan De La Cruz Player Props: Marlins vs. Phillies

-The Miami Marlins and Bryan De La Cruz (.359 slugging percentage over his past 10 games, including one homer), take on starting pitcher Zack Wheeler and the Philadelphia Phillies at LoanDepot park, Friday at 6:40 PM ET.
+The Miami Marlins, including Bryan De La Cruz (.211 batting average in his past 10 games), take on starter Ranger Suarez and the Philadelphia Phillies at LoanDepot park, Saturday at 4:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Cardinals.
+In his last game he had a hitless performance (0-for-4) against the Phillies.

 Bryan De La Cruz Game Info & Props vs. the Phillies